-Therefore, this article will delve into workplace complacency by examining its signs and providing helpful tips to overcome it.
-So, let’s start and see how we can make our work lives more fulfilling and engaging!
+Therefore, this article will delve into examining signs of complacency in the workplace and providing helpful tips to overcome it.
+Let’s start and see how we can make our work lives more fulfilling and engaging!

 More Work Tips with AhaSlides